nemonik/hands-on-DevOps-gen2/README.md

 2. Click on `Projects` in the upper left and select `Create blank project` (e.g., <https://gitlab.nemonik.com/projects/new#blank_project>).
 3. When the page load, enter `helloworld` for the `Project name`.
 4. Provide an optional `Project description`.
 Something descriptive, such as, `GoLang helloworld application for the hands-on DevOps class.`.
-5. Make the application `Public` to save yourself from entering your username and password when cloning.
+5. [MAke](https://www.gnu.org/software/make/) the application `Public` to save yourself from entering your username and password when cloning.
 6. Click the blue `Create project` button on the lower left.

 The UI will refresh to show you a landing page for the project (e.g., <https://gitlab.nemonik.com/root/helloworld>)